KristanLaimon/WhatsBotCord.js/README.md

 ## Plugins

-Of course, you can use plugins to improve dinamically your bot, either imported from other libraries or official ones.
+Of course, you can use plugins to improve dynamically your bot, either imported from other libraries or official ones.

 ### One user per command - Plugin \[Official]